 Transportation on the island:

 Driving is on the left side of the road and the vehicles have the steering wheel on the right side of the car.
 There is no rental car office at the airport or port.
 I believe there are two rental car offices on the island.
 Kohtsu rental car is located near the Snapper Inn (phone 04994-61252).
-The other is located in Tsubota.
+Cosmo rent-a-car (04994-6-1252) is the other.
 These must be arranged prior to arrival.
-Snapper Inn can arrange after arrival if needed.
+My understanding is that they will meet you at the ferry if needed.
+Snapper Inn can also arrange after arrival if needed.

 Buses circle the island.
 One goes clockwise and the other goes counterclockwise around the island.
 They do not start until ~7am which is too late for birding.
 They only go about 5 times/day, so it can be 1-2 hours in between buses.
 A bus schedule is available but it is in Japanese (so you have to ask about important stops and match Japanese characters).
 I used the bus system without problem.